MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/data-lake-overview.md

 ## Multi-region deployments

 When dictated by data residency rules or a requirement that you keep data close to a user base, you might need to create Azure Data Lake accounts in multiple Azure regions.
-To do this, create a data landing zone in one region, then replicate global data using AzCopy, Azure Data Factory or third-party products.
+You need to create a data landing zone in one region, then replicate global data using AzCopy, Azure Data Factory, or partner products.
 Local data lives in-region, while global data gets replicated across multiple regions.

 ## Next steps